alexdrydew/docs/en/toloka-kit/reference/toloka.client.TolokaClient.find_aggregated_solutions.md

 **Examples:**

-How to get all aggregated solutions from pool.
+The example shows how to get all aggregated responses using the `find_aggregated_solutions` method.

 ```python
 current_result = toloka_client.find_aggregated_solutions(aggregation_operation.id)